gouniverse/form/README.md

 This is an example taken from real life code of a controller type with a form method.
 The method returns a customer update Form.

-The save button in this case is outside the form and not in the example.

 ```
 func (controller customerUpdateController) form(data customerUpdateControllerData) *hb.Tag {
 	updateCustomerForm := form.NewForm(form.FormOptions{